 How our Screening Colonoscopy Clinic Works

 A referral is needed from your primary care physician.
 You will be contacted by the scheduler to set up your appointment date.
 We will then call you for a medical screening along with your medication list.
 A packet of information will be sent to you 2 weeks in advance.
 Then 2 days before your procedure you will receive a programmed call with your arrival time.
 On the day of your procedure, you will report to our outpatient surgical suite.
 After the procedure the physician will review any findings and answer questions.
 Report of exam, photos, and discharge instructions will be given to you.
 Copies of any reports will be sent to your referring physician.

 Take a second look at the risk factors and symptoms.
 If you have any concerns please talk with your primary care physician.
-If you do not have a primary care physician, you may call the (540) 332-5526 and we will assist you in this process.
+If you do not have a primary care physician, you may call us at (540) 332-5526 and we will assist you in this process.
 We are committed to helping stamp out the second leading cause of death.